 Have your children use alphabet stamps and stamp pad to stamp the lowercase letter that corresponds with each letter enclosed within the hearts.
 Younger children can use ONLY uppercase alphabet stamps. **Note: for very young children, work on only a FEW letters at a time.
 Place a few alphabet stamps into a basket and have the children find the alphabet stamp that corresponds to one of the few hearts chosen to introduce.

 The children can also use old magazines and cut out pictures that BEGIN with each letter enclosed within the hearts on the file.

 Older children can WRITE a word that begins with each of the letters enclosed within the hearts.

-For MORE ideas, activities, and crafts for Valentine’s Day, download our FREE Valentine’s Day Thematic Unit here on the blog!
+For MORE ideas, activities, and crafts for Valentine’s Day, download our Valentine’s Day Thematic Unit here on the blog!

 SUPPLIES for the Valentine’s Day Activities Above:

 Disclosure: The Preschool Toolbox is a member of the Amazon Services LLC Associates Program.